MicrosoftDocs/azure-docs-powershell/docs-conceptual/azps-10.2.0/migrate-from-azurerm-to-az.md

 > changed return values for the Az cmdlets.
 Don't expect enabling aliases to take care of the
 > migration for you.
 See the [full breaking changes list](migrate-az-1.0.0.md) to find where your
 > scripts may require updates.

+Support for `Enable-AzureRmAlias` will not be deprecated with the deprecation of the AzureRM PowerShell module.

 ## Option 3: Migrate your scripts in Visual Studio Code with the Azure PowerShell extension